Products and Services

 Download Issue 52 (PDF 2.2mb)

 This issue celebrates both 100 years of Cambridge English examinations and the launch of the updated Cambridge English: Proficiency exam.
-Topics include: a historical account of the development of Cambridge English Language Assessment and how its approach to test validation has been refined; a detailed description of the updated exam; stakeholder perceptions and candidature of the exam; and the processes and rationale behind revising it.
-Chief Executive Dr Michael Milanovic also speculates about the role Cambridge English Language Assessment may play in the next 100 years.
+Topics include: a historical account of the development of Cambridge English and how its approach to test validation has been refined; a detailed description of the updated exam; stakeholder perceptions and candidature of the exam; and the processes and rationale behind revising it.
+Chief Executive Dr Michael Milanovic also speculates about the role Cambridge English may play in the next 100 years.

 Download Issue 51 (PDF 3.9mb)